 My mother is the most wonderful person in the world.
-She gave birth to me, whipped my baby bum, kissed the tears away when I hurt my knees and she was there when I needed her.
+She gave birth to me, wiped my baby bum, kissed the tears away when I hurt my knees and she was there when I needed her.
 As we get older, we might not need our mother as much as we did when we were growing up, but she is still the most important woman in our lives.
-When I travelled with my mother to France last year, I realized why I love it so much to travel with my mom!
+When I traveled with my mother to France last year, I realized why I love it so much to travel with my mom!

 Why I love travel with my mom